clueboard/milc/docs/tutorial.md

 ## Example Output

-Now that we've written our program let's explore how it works, starting with running it with no arguments.
+Now that we've written our program and we have a better idea what is going on, let's explore how it works.
+We'll start by demonstrating it with no arguments passed.

 ![Simple Output](https://i.imgur.com/Ms3G8Aw.png)

-We can demonstrate entering a subcommand here:
+We'll demonstrate entering a subcommand here:

 ![Hello Output](https://i.imgur.com/a9RjE8S.png)